Wahoo KICKR Core vs. Zwift One: Which One to Buy?

 KICKR Core Zwift One has no carry handle

-However, what bothers me about both trainers is the lack of a carry handle, which would make them easier to carry.
+However, what bothers me about the design is the lack of a carry handle, which would make them easier to carry.
 I am one of those unlucky ones who have to set up the trainer before each ride.

 Unless you have a dedicated training area or don’t have to carry the trainer before each workout, I recommend choosing a different trainer.
-For example, the Wahoo KICKR is better in this regard.
+For example, the Wahoo KICKR is better in this regard because it’s easy to move around.

 Ride Feel

-Both trainers have the same maximum resistance (1800W).
-So unless you’re a really powerful rider, you probably won’t be able to max the trainer out.
+All these trainers have the same maximum resistance (1800W).
+So, unless you’re a really powerful rider, you probably won’t be able to max the trainer out.

 High-end trainers, however, offer resistance over 2000W.
 The same goes for the maximum gradient.
 For the Core and Hub, it’s 16%.
 So they can’t simulate steeper hills.
 However, hand on heart, is it necessary?
 Most people set the trainer difficulty to 50% anyway.

 The only minor difference is with shifting gears.
-While with Wahoo KICKR Core, you use your bike’s shifters, with Wahoo KICKR Core Zwift One, you click the included buttons, which introduce a short lag.
+While using the Wahoo KICKR Core, you use your bike’s shifters.
+With the Wahoo KICKR Core with Zwift Cog, you click the included buttons, which introduce a short lag.

 ERG Mode

-ERG mode is the same on both trainers.
-It’s not on the level of high-end trainers like Saris H3, KICKR v6, etc., but it’s still pretty good.
+ERG mode is the same on all trainers.
+It’s not on the level of high-end trainers like Saris H3 or KICKR v6, but it’s still pretty good.
+ERG mode adjusts the trainer’s resistance based on your cadence and target power, so it’s great for interval training.

 Noisiness